Paul McNulty (piano maker): Life

 He was born in 1953 in Houston, Texas.
 In 1976 he attended the Peabody Conservatory, studying classical guitar, then became interested in historical instruments, studying lute performance, etc. In 1978 he entered the New England School of Stringed Keyboard Instrument Technology, where he studied under Bill Garlick.
 At his final examination McNulty gained the highest possible qualification: "tuning examiner".
 He attended a seminar at the Steinway factory in New York and was recruited to work there as a technician, but chose instead to embark on a career as a fortepiano builder, and served his apprenticeship for two years under Robert Smith in Somerville, Massachusetts.

 In 1986 John Gibbons invited McNulty to accompany his European tour with Frans Brüggen's Orchestra of the Eighteenth Century.
 Gibbons performed Mozart's concertos K.491 and K.466.
 In the same year McNulty moved to Amsterdam.
 The search for the best materials led McNulty to move to the Czech Republic.
 It was written that Viennese piano makers preferred to get their soundboards from the Schwarzenberg Forest (now Šumava) in southern Bohemia.
 Since 1995 McNulty has been living and working in Divišov, a small Czech town.
 In 2004 he married Russian-Canadian fortepianist Viviana Sofronitsky.

 McNulty's fortepiano was purchased by Norwegian Academy of Music in Oslo.
 It is worth mentioning that the Austrian pianist Paul Badura-Skoda also placed an order, as did Trevor Pinnock, ordering a fortepiano for a concert at Carnegie Hall.
 In September 2018 McNulty fortepianos Graf copy 1819, Pleyel 1830 and Buchholtz 1826 were used in the first International Chopin Competition on Period Instruments.

+In 2021, commissioned by Chopin Institute in Warsaw, McNulty led the restoration process of the last of Chopin's own pianos (Pleyel 1848 grand piano of the serial number 14810).
+The whole process took place on 3-12 December in Fryderyk Chopin Museum in Warsaw and was publicly exposed.

+The II International Chopin Competition on Period Instruments also couldn't do without McNulty's (forte)pianos.
+Added to all of the instruments used in the 1st edition, there were also another copy of Pleyel 1830, copies of Graf 1836 and Boisselot 1846, and also an instrument by Teller (Karlovy Vary) c.
+1830 restored by McNulty.

+Today, together with his successor Sergei Kramer, he continues building concert fortepianos, restoring originals including Chopin’s last piano, and touring internationally as a concert and recording technician.